 And if there is one thing we’ve learnt along the way, it would be the idea that the old debates about code-based and output-based editing are becoming increasingly irrelevant.
 After all, the newer generation of LaTeX editors have shown that it is possible for both to coexist together, and when that happens, the best of both worlds emerges.

-And of course. $\LaTeX$ is not just a tool reserved for the mathematicians and scientists who want to type out some fancy symbols.
+And of course. $\LaTeX$ is not just a tool reserved for the mathematicians and scientists who want to type out some Greek or fancy algebra symbols.
 Rather, it is a general document preparation system for books, reports, manuals, theses — all the way up to business cards, letters, presentations and music sheets.

 If anything, it democratizes industrial-grade publishing, which makes self-publishing increasingly widespread and viable.
 And with the advent of cloud computing, preview-based editing, customizable shortcuts and collaborative platforms, it can only continue to evolve and make document preparation more effective and more accessible.